Crawford Street Bridge (Providence, Rhode Island)

 The Crawford Street Bridge was a concrete and steel bridge over the Providence River in downtown Providence, Rhode Island.
 It was originally built from 1873 to 1904 and then rebuilt starting in 1930.
-Composed of a set of interconnected bridges that span the river, it had a total area of over 3 acre and covered nearly a quarter of a mile of the river.
+Composed of a set of abutting bridges that spanned the river, it had a total area of over 3 acre and covered nearly a quarter of a mile of the river.
 At 1147 feet wide, it was the world's widest bridge, and listed in the 1988 Guinness Book of World Records.

-As part of a downtown redevelopment project, the massive bridge was substantially demolished in 1982, replaced with several narrower bridges for individual streets and exposing the Providence River to create a more pedestrian-friendly cityscape.
+As part of a downtown redevelopment project, the massive bridge was substantially demolished between 1985 and 1995, replaced with several narrower bridges for individual streets and exposing the Providence River to create a more pedestrian-friendly cityscape.